Raigmore Hospital: Inverness Hospital Radio

 The hospital is served by the volunteer-run radio station, Inverness Hospital Radio, (registered charity number SC 007993) which has a studio located on the ground floor of the main building.
 They welcome requests and dedications for patients, and broadcast 7 days a week.
 The station has been in service since 2 November 1970 and received the Queen's Award for Voluntary Service in 2012.

 Friends of Raigmore

 The Friends of Raigmore (registered charity number SC 017742) are a group of volunteers who aim to improve hospital facilities for patients and staff.

+Notable patients

+Labour Party politician Robin Cook (1946–2005) died there after suffering from hypertensive disease while on a two-week holiday in the Scottish Highlands with his wife Gaynor.